lordmadi/python_ms1_lp/module_1/Content/unit_2/lessons/02_control_flow_conditionals/05_if_else_statements.md

 ## Exercise

 Create a program that takes in a user passphrase as input and checks the following:
-- If the passphrase length is less than 8 characters, print `Weak.`.
+- If the passphrase length is less than 8 characters, print `Weak`.
 - If the passphrase length is 8 to 12 characters, print `Medium`.
 - If the passphrase length is 12 characters or more, print `Strong`.